 Ohio Revised Code §4113.15 says employers “shall, on or before the first day of each month, pay all its employees the wages earned by them during the first half of the preceding month ending with the fifteenth day thereof, and shall, on or before the fifteenth day of each month, pay such employees the wages earned by them during the last half of the preceding calendar month.”

 If an employer fails to pay wages more than 30 days beyond the normal pay day, an employee may have even greater rights.
 In those instances, the employer can be liable for liquidated damages.
 This typically means the employee is not only due the unpaid amount, but they also have the right to 6% of the unpaid amount or 200 dollars.
 Whichever amount is greater is what the employer needs to pay.
 A Columbus employment attorney can help you secure the compensation you deserve.

-Some employers do not handle employee separations professionally and in accordance of the law.
-There is no lawful requirement that an employee provide at least two weeks’ notice before they end their employment.
-Although two weeks’ notice is common and viewed as a polite manner to handle a separation, an employer cannot simply decide that it doesn’t wish to pay an employee their final wages.
+Some employers do not handle employee separations professionally and in accordance with the law.
+There is no lawful requirement that an employee provides at least two weeks’ notice before they end their employment.
+Although two weeks’ notice is common and viewed as a polite manner to handle separation, an employer cannot simply decide that it doesn’t wish to pay an employee their final wages.
 Thus, employees are to promptly receive their final paycheck regardless of whether they quit or are terminated by their employer.